msa-em/microscopy-seg-track/index.md

 +++{"part":"epigraph"}
 :::{admonition} Co-First Authors
-The authors marked with `#` contributed equally to this work as co-first authors.
+Yifei Duan and Yifan Duan contributed equally to this work as co-first authors.
 :::
 +++